shephertz/AppWarpCocos2DX/README.md

 * Build the native code

-* Add the following to your manifest file
+* Add the following to your manifest file to give internet permission if not given already

 ```
 <uses-permission android:name="android.permission.INTERNET" />